California Supreme Court Restricts Use of Independent Contractors

 - that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

-A case came before the California Supreme Court.
-It centered on the drivers for a California-based delivery company.
+The case, Dynamex Operations West, Inc. v.
+Superior Court of Los Angeles, centered on the drivers for a California-based delivery company.
 Some of their job requirements involved wearing corporate uniforms, putting corporate logos on their vehicles, paying for vehicle maintenance, gas, and other job-related expenses out of their own pockets.
-They were, per their employer, “contract” or “gig” workers and not employees.
+They were classified by their employer as “contract” or “gig” workers and not employees.

-Ultimately, in an 85-page ruling, the seven justices decided that California workers can only be classified as independent contractors by a company if they can show that the worker controls their own work, that their duties go beyond what the business normally engages in, and when the same worker “is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.”
+Ultimately, in an 82-page ruling, the seven justices decided that California workers can only be classified as independent contractors by a company if they can show that the worker meets the criteria set forth in the “ABC Test” listed above.

-More importantly, it could greatly affect California employee rights and have a wide-ranging impact on all California contract employees.
+More importantly, the ruling could greatly affect California employee rights and have a wide-ranging impact on all California contract employees.
 Why?
-Because it may require employers to provide benefit and a minimum wage for gig workers.
+Because it may require employers to provide benefits and a minimum wage for gig workers.

 Bottom-line: it's important to stay tuned here as Lawyers for Employee and Consumer Rights continue to study and report on the changing landscape and court rulings concerning this important employment rights issue.